karlseguin/log.zig/readme.md

     // Controls what the pool does when empty.
 It can either dynamically create
     // a new Logger, or return the Noop logger.
-    pool_empty: PoolEmpty = .create,

-    // The maximum size, in bytes, that each log entry can be.
-    // Writing more data than max_size will truncate the log at a key=value
-    // boundary (in other words, you won't get a key or value randomly
-    // truncated, either the entire key=value is written, or it isn't)
+    pool_startegy: .create, // or .noop

+    // Each logger in the pool is configured with a static buffer of this size.
+    // An entry that exceeds this size will attempt to expand into the
+    // large buffer pool.
+Failing this, attributes will be dropped
-    max_size: usize = 4096,
+    buffer_size: usize = 4096,

     // The minimum log level to log. `.None` disables all logging
     level: logz.Level = .Info,